-The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners across numerous fields.
+The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners.

 The Geneva Academy of International Humanitarian Law and Human Rights aims to provide instruction of a high academic standard, in French and in English, conduct and promote scientific research, organise training courses and expert meetings and provide legal expertise in the branches of international law relating to situations of armed conflicts.